keenethics/keenethics/posts/1542956400000-from-partners-to-friends-with-worldlabs.md

 </div>

 <p>
   Not only we introduced an opportunity for the innovators to share their ideas and meet like-minded people, but we also made new friends ourselves.
-Having cooperated under the pressure of approaching deadlines and growing ambitions, two separate groups of people from WorldLabs and KeenEthics gradually turned into a united and powerful <a href="https://www.worldlabs.org/team/" target="_blank" rel="noreferrer noopener">team</a>.
+Having cooperated under the pressure of approaching deadlines and growing ambitions, two separate groups of people from WorldLabs and KeenEthics gradually turned into a united and powerful <a href="https://www.worldlabs.org/team/" target="_blank" rel="noreferrer noopener nofollow">team</a>.
 Through the continuous communication, we brought together Worldlabs excellence and Keenethics creativity, which enabled us to achieve outstanding results.
 </p>

 <p>
   You may be wondering whether WorldLabs also share our point of view on the success of this project.
 Have no doubt!
-The COO and co-founder of World Labs, Andreas Feller, left the feedback about our cooperation on the Clutch platform, <a href="https://clutch.co/profile/keenethics#review-638770/" target="_blank" rel="noreferrer noopener">feel free to check it out via the following link</a>.
+The COO and co-founder of World Labs, Andreas Feller, left the feedback about our cooperation on the Clutch platform, <a href="https://clutch.co/profile/keenethics#review-638770/" target="_blank" rel="noreferrer noopener nofollow">feel free to check it out via the following link</a>.
 He says that the KeenEthics team are an ideal software developer, which provides all the needed resources timely and efficiently.
 </p>

 <div style="max-width: 550px; margin-left: auto">